nocpiun/calcium/README.md

 #### What features does it include?

 - Basic calculating
-- Sigma & Integral calculating
+- Sigma & Integral & Product calculating
 - Variable creating and storing
 - Function Images Graphing
 - Base conversion